DonnyLe/Reversi/README.md

 ![img_6.png](images/img_6.png)

-We decided to do an array of array over an array of arraylist to store the board since the size of the board does not change during the game (and arrays cannot change in size).
+We decided to do a 2d array over an array of arraylist to store the board since the size of the board does not change during the game (and arrays cannot change in size).
 This would allow for retrieval of a specific hexagon using its q and r coordinates (this wouldn't work if we chose an array of arraylist).
 Using an array of array also allows for more efficient replacement of an item at index q, r (it would be O(n) for an array of arraylist